Skip to main content

 • Sampling locations: Approximately 10,000 sampling locations are used, visited four times a year, to estimate agricultural data.

-• Crop calendar: Bangladesh has a well-defined crop calendar, and surveyors use this to accurately capture each crop's production and area planted.
+• Crop calendar: Bangladesh has a well-defined set of crop-specific crop calendars, and surveyors use this to accurately capture each crop's production and area planted.

 • Yield calculation: When ‘Yields’ are provided by the Agricultural Yearbook sources, they are calculated by precisely measuring a small subset of the sampling locations.
 When Yields have not been provided, they are calculated based on reported area and production.